greatscottgadgets/cynthion/docs/source/getting_started.rst

 Install From PyPI and crates.io
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO consider following Glasgow's lead and use pipx

 Until packages are available for your operating system's package manager we recommend installing the Cynthion host software from PyPI.

 For example, you can use the `pip <https://pypi.org/project/pip/>`__ tool to install the Cynthion host software using: